-Syringe

-A 1cc syringe (such as a tuberculin) and needle (no smaller than 20 gauge) can be used to withdraw a sample from a blood collection tube.
+Syringe A 1 cc syringe (such as a tuberculin) and needle (no smaller than 20 gauge) can be used to withdraw a sample from an blood collection tube.

-• Take care not to draw air with the sample.
+Take care not to draw air with the sample when ionized calcium, pH, PCO2, or anticoagulant.